-Community Health Ambassadors (CHA) is a project developed by the Hartlepool & Stockton-on-Tees Clinical Commissioning Group (HAST CCG) in 2015 to help it effectively engage and involve local people in the planning, development and commissioning of NHS health services.
+Community Health Ambassadors (CHA) is a project developed by the Tees Valley Clinical Commissioning Group (CCG) in 2015 to help it effectively engage and involve local people in the planning, development and commissioning of NHS health services.

-Catalyst co-ordinate a team of over 20 committed, informed and passionate volunteers who represent a wide range of communities across the area.
+Catalyst co-ordinate a team of 14 committed, informed and passionate volunteers who represent a wide range of communities across Stockton-on-Tees & Hartlepool.

 Ambassadors aim to:

 Seek and listen to the views, experiences and feelings of their communities on local health services

 Ensure that the views of the public are properly reflected in the decision making of the CCG

 Feedback to those taking part on how their comments have been used to inform and influence the work of the CCG

 Raise awareness of health issues and keep people updated with changes to health services

 Attend public engagement events on behalf of the community